The Pocket Book has said No Thank You to Amy Poehler’s memoir, Yes Please.

 Next up for the Pocket Book Club – All The Light We Cannot See by Anthony Doerr

-Here is a recipe for Boston Beans by Maggie Beer Let me know if they are actually bland or are we wrong.
+Here is a recipe for Boston Beans by Maggie Beer.
+Let me know if they are actually bland or we are wrong.

 3 thoughts on “Amy Poehler and Boston Beans”